d-stephenson/d-stephenson.github.io/_posts/2021-04-23-journal-nine-dat602.md

 <h3>HOW</h3>

-Before accepting passwords that could be passed as AES encryption the table needed to be updated, the password column data type was changed to BLOB from varchar.
-Once this was done the procedure was updated to set the password input as AES_ENCRYPT and a key string was passed alongside the password.
+Before accepting passwords that could be passed as AES encryption the table needed to be updated, the password column data type was changed to <code>BLOB</code> from <code>varchar</code>.
+Once this was done the procedure was updated to set the password input as <code>AES_ENCRYPT</code> and a key string was passed alongside the password.

-Once the encryption was functioning correctly salt was added to the password, for these to be unique values against each user a new salt is declared for each procedure called using the UUID function.
+Once the encryption was functioning correctly salt was added to the password, for these to be unique values against each user a new salt is declared for each procedure called using the <code>UUID</code> function.
 The new salt UUID is then included as part of the password.
-The salt in the database is set as varchar(36) and placed at the beginning of the password as input by the user.
+The salt in the database is set as <code>varchar(36)</code> and placed at the beginning of the password as input by the user.

-Encrypting passwords stored in a database, combined with unique salts, mitigates the risk that the passwords are cracked, UUID is a useful tool due to its randomness and uniqueness.
+Encrypting passwords stored in a database, combined with unique salts, mitigates the risk that the passwords are cracked, <code>UUID</code> is a useful tool due to its randomness and uniqueness.
 The same password encryption used when registering a new user is also used when that user logs into their account.

 The following screenshot shows the working password input used in the registration process in the game: